 Waubonsee has developed nearly 200 online courses, which are a great way to complete your education on your schedule.
 While courses do have a specific start and end date, and homework is due at a specific time, you can log in and complete your work any time day or night.
-Plus, no matter where you live, you pay our in-district tuition rate for online courses (plus an additional $40 course fee).
+Plus, no matter where you live, you pay our in-district tuition rate for online courses.

 Secrets to Success

 While convenient, online courses are not for everyone.
 Students should be self-motivated learners who know how to use a computer and communicate clearly in writing.
 To learn more about the type of student who succeeds in an online course, watch our roundtable discussion (within the "Instructional Videos" portlet on mywcc (select "Learning Enhancement" from the drop-down menu, and click the "Watch Video" button next to "Becoming an Online Student").

 If you'd like to take a look around an online course before enrolling, no problem.
 Log into the Blackboard online course system and select the Preview as Guest option.
 No special login is required.

 And of course, in addition to your instructor, you'll also have the support of our Online Learning office, who can help you with any technical issues you may encounter as you study online.